FourierFlows/GeophysicalFlows.jl/paper/paper.md

 Figure 1: Snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
 Simulation used `MultiLayerQG` module of `GeophysicalFlows.jl`.
 The Eady problem was approximated here using 5 layers stacked up in the vertical.
-Each layer was simulated with 512$\times $512 grid-points.
+Each layer was simulated × with 512 \times 512 grid-points.
 Plots made with the `Plots.jl` Julia package which utilizes the `cmocean` colormaps [@Thyng2016].

 A list of documented examples that appears in the package's documentation can familiar the user